maxkrieger/voiceliner/android/fastlane/README.md

 fastlane android test
 ```
 Runs all the tests
-### android deploy
+### android beta
 ```
-fastlane android deploy
+fastlane android beta
 ```
-Deploy a new version to the Google Play
+Deploy a new beta version to the Google Play

 ----